 Disease Modifying Treatments

 If you were diagnosed over 25 years ago, your options for long term MS treatments were nonexistent.
-In the mid to late 1990’s subcutaneous injections were introduced to the marketplace as the first disease modifying therapies (DMT’s) available to anyone with MS. Today there are 16 FDA approved therapies, including injectables, oral treatments, and intravenous infusions.
+In the mid to late 1990’s subcutaneous injections were introduced to the marketplace as the first disease modifying therapies (DMT’s) available to anyone with MS. Today there are 19 FDA approved therapies, including injectables, oral treatments, and intravenous infusions.
+And now in 2020 a few of the DMT’s have a generic version of the original release.

 With the range of choices, you are not only choosing based on known side effects, your own health background and your individual symptoms; you also need to consider life style practices that will determine your compliance to any long-term therapy you choose.
 For instance, if you are not able to miss 4-6 hours of work in a chunk, maybe infusions are not the right choice for you.
 Understand that you can discuss therapy experiences with different people who have tried them, but medications react differently in each person, so one person’s experience may not be yours.
 How your disease responds may be totally different than how someone else’s responds.
 Having frank, open discussions with your neurologist and health care team as you are navigating decisions regarding any changes you may need to make, communicating symptoms or side-effects you may experience is a critical aspect to long term success for treatment.